DennisLyn/rich-chinese-bible/README.md

 # About Rich Chinese Bible

-Rich Chinese Bible is a Moble app created by React Native, Redux, Android and iOS technologies. <br/>
+Rich Chinese Bible is a Moble app created by React Native, Redux, Android, and iOS technologies. <br/>
+It allows you to read the bible on your phone or devices without bringing a real book!
+Furthermore, it provides some advanced features such as bookmark, sharing verse, search keyword, and so on! you can use its search feature to find the content in the bible!
+Hope you enjoy this app. :)

 ## Project details